 Get the Most from Your eBook Service

-With more than 22,000 active schools and libraries, we’re constantly gathering data, compiling best practices, analyzing research, and sifting through the latest from education thought leaders to deliver a complete eBook service that will serve your students’ needs.
-We’ve put together the following resources to help you implement and get the most from an eBook service that works for your school.
+With more than 30,000 active schools and libraries, we’re constantly gathering data, compiling best practices, analyzing research and sifting through the latest from education thought leaders to deliver a complete digital content solution that will meet your students’ and faculty’s needs.
+The following resources can help you implement and get the most from an eBook service that works for your school.

 From the Blog